dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T331: Authority is necessary for societal order.
+### T331: Authority is necessary for societal order and stability.

 |Support|
 |---|